utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 Congrats!
 You have made your second commit, saving this point in time on your computer.
 Our next step is to push that new change to Github.

-- Use the `git push` command to push this to Github.
+- Use the `git push origin master` command to push this to Github.
 Part of the `push` command is to say exactly where to send these change.
 Do this, then I'll explain it:

 ```bash
 $ git push origin master